2022.05.30 | By Gregory Nagy

 §7.
 I now compare this version of the myth, as retold by Apollonius of Rhodes, 2.964–971, with a second version, as retold by Diodorus, 2.46.4, who says, all too simply, that Hēraklēs defeated the Amazons in a great battle, capturing both Hippolyte and her zōstēr.

 §8.
-Filling out this compressed second version as narrated by Diodorus, 2.46.4, I now go on to compare an expanded third version, narrated by Apollodorus, 2.5.9, pp. 202–204 ed.
-Frazer.
-(I have just added here, and will continue to add, within parentheses, the relevant page-numberings of James Frazer so as to ease my reader’s efforts in finding relevant passages in section 2.5.9 of Apollodorus, which extends over a daunting number of edited pages.)
-According to the third version, in Apollodorus (pp. 202, 204), there was an actual one-on-one encounter that took place between Hēraklēs and Hippolyte, who is explicitly described in this context as Queen of the Amazons.
-In the course of this encounter, the Amazon promised Hēraklēs that she would give up her zōstēr to him (p.
+Filling out this compressed second version as narrated by Diodorus, 2.46.4, I now go on to compare an expanded third version, narrated by “Apollodorus,” 2.5.9 (pp. 202–204 ed.
+Frazer).
+I have just added here, and will continue to add, within parentheses, the relevant page-numberings of James Frazer so as to ease my reader’s efforts in finding relevant passages in section 2.5.9 of Apollodorus, which extends over a daunting number of edited pages.
+According to the third version, then, in “Apollodorus” (pp. 202, 204), there was an actual one-on-one encounter that took place between Hēraklēs and Hippolyte, where Hippolyte is explicitly described in this context as Queen of the Amazons.
+In the course of this encounter, the Amazon Hippolyte promised Hēraklēs that she would give up her zōstēr to him (p.
 204).
-But the story does not end well, as we see from the full retelling in the version of Apollodorus (again, p.
+But the story does not end well, as we see from the full retelling in the version of “Apollodorus” (again, p.
 204) and in the same version as attested also in another source, also dating from the second century CE, that is, Zenobius, Centuria 5.33.44–59.
-According to this third version of the myth, as clearly attested both in Apollodorus and in Zenobius, the goddess Hērā now intervenes, disguising herself as one of the Amazons and misleading these she-warriors by telling them that Hēraklēs is abducting their queen.
+According to this third version of the myth, as clearly attested both in “Apollodorus” and in Zenobius, the goddess Hērā now intervenes, disguising herself as one of the Amazons and misleading these she-warriors by telling them that Hēraklēs is abducting their queen.
 Thus provoked, the horde of Amazons, she-warriors that they are, ride off on horseback, intending to rescue Hippolyte.
 Hēraklēs, seeing the advancing horde, suspects treachery, thinking that Hippolyte had broken her promise.
 A great battle ensues, and Hēraklēs defeats the Amazons, inflicting massive losses on these she-warriors.
 In the course of the battle, Hēraklēs manages to kill Hippolyte and to strip the dead Amazon of her zōstēr, claiming it as his trophy.
-In this third version, then, as retold by Apollodorus, 2.5.9 (p.
+In this third version, then, as retold by “Apollodorus,” 2.5.9 (p.
 204) and by Zenobius, 5.33.44–59, Hēraklēs actually kills Hippolyte, whereas the story of the killing is elided in the second version, as retold by Diodorus, 2.46.4.
-As I will argue presently, the action as narrated by Diodorus, where we read about an encounter between Hēraklēs and Hippolyte, precedes the action as narrated by Apollodorus and Zenobius.
+As I will argue presently, the action as narrated by Diodorus, where we read about an encounter between Hēraklēs and Hippolyte, has to be viewed as anterior to the action as narrated by “Apollodorus” and Zenobius.

 §12.
 In reconstructing the myths about Hippolyte, then, I have come to the conclusion that the use of the word zōstēr in these myths—even if we translate this Greek word as neutrally as possible by using the English word ‘belt’—can include a sexual subtext in situations where the person who is wearing the zōstēr is a woman instead of a man—or, to generalize, a ‘she’ instead of a ‘he’.
 I add this generalization because, in other myths, the ‘she’ may refer to goddesses.
 That said, however, I now propose to restrict my view for the moment, concentrating on the experiential world of humans: if a woman takes off the zōstēr that she is wearing or if it is taken away from her, she can become sexually exposed either way, whether she is willing or unwilling.
 Such a way of thinking—however repellent it may be to our own sensibilities—applies especially in mythological contexts where the woman happens to be a she-warrior, that is, an Amazon.
 I find a most telling example in a thesaurus of mostly “classical Attic” words, grounded in the fourth century BCE, assembled in the Onomastikon of an intellectual known as Julius Pollux, who lived in the second century CE.
 As we read in Pollux, at 2.166, two most common words referring to a band that encircles the waist are zōstēr and zōnē; further, at 7.68, Pollux makes a point of noting sexual undertones in the use of these words in situations where reference is made to a waistband worn by a woman, as in Odyssey 11.245, where the virginity of the mortal woman Tyro is taken away by the god Poseidon when he sleeps with her after having taken off her zōnē.
 In this same context, with reference to the word zōstēr, synonym of zōnē, Pollux at 7.68 goes on to cite as a prime example the generic ‘zōstēr of the Amazon’, ὅ τε τῆς Ἀμαζόνος ζωστήρ.
 It is implied here—and it is a traditional implication—that an Amazon loses her virginity if she loses her zōstēr.
 Most relevant is a comment from the essay On style, attributed—perhaps wrongly— to Demetrius of Phaleron, which in any case may date as far back as the fourth century BCE, whoever the author may be.
 We read in “Demetrius,” at section 138, what he considers to be a most elegant literary description of a sleeping Amazon: even while she sleeps, the generic Amazon proactively keeps next to her, right by her side, the things that mark her as an Amazon.
 First, the description visualizes her bow and arrows—the bow is kept tightly strung and her quiver is filled with arrows ready for shooting.
 Second, the description visualizes her shield, which is also kept right by her side.
 And then there is the third visualization, and here we see one more detail, which has been pointedly saved for the last mention: even while asleep, this generic Amazon is actually wearing her zōstēr.
 Her belt is not only placed right by her side.
 No, rather, our Amazon keeps on wearing her waistband around her waist because, by implication, she is ever en garde—not only against attacking warriors but also, more specifically, against would-be rapists.